-We encourage members of the public to participate in our affairs.
+We encourage members of the public to participate in our meetings.
 All relevant issues raised by members of the public will be taken into account when the Council is making its decisions.

-You can participate at Council and committee meetings in the following ways:-
+You can participate at our meetings through a:

-- Questions: Our procedure rules allow a period of fifteen minutes in total for written questions to be put to the Council or a committee about any matter on which we have any powers or duties or which affects the district.
+- question - our procedure rules allow a period of fifteen minutes for an ‘open forum’ for questions to be put to the Council or a committee about any matter on which we have any powers or duties or which affects the district

 In addition, members of the public are welcome to attend any Council or committee meetings unless personal or confidential business is being discussed.
 We will try to make sure that all meetings are held in venues that have reasonable access and seating for members of the public.
 A hearing induction loop is available at our offices in Trinity Road, Cirencester.

 Questions can be put by electors within the Cotswold district or a representative of a business operating within the Cotswold district.
 A question can be rejected by the Chair/proper officer if we have no responsibility for the matter, it is not relevant to particular or it does not affect the district.
 We will also not consider any question that is defamatory, offensive or frivolous.
 We will reject any question that requires the disclosure of confidential information.

 The Chair will invite the questioner to put the question to the committee.
 The questioner must attend the meeting to ask the question and to enable the question and response to be recorded in the minutes of the meeting.